mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/2-create-function-app.md

 Click **Yes** and [all of this will be yours](https://github.com/Microsoft/vscode-azurefunctions/blob/master/docs/project.md)!
 Granted, it's not _as_ benefitical for an F# project, but I still think it's worth it for the `Tasks.json` alone.

-After click **Yes**, VS Code will prompt you to select the default language for your project.
-Please select F# Script.
+After clicking **Yes**, VS Code will prompt you to select the default language for your project.
+Please select `F#Script`.

 ## Create a New Function